surajkareppagol/CreateTT/README.md

 Once the timetable has been generated, it will be converted into a SVG file and a HTML file.

-The `Actions` and `Time` files can be in any form, but below form is prepared.
+The `Actions` and `Time` files can be in any formats, but below format is prepared.

 ```txt
 Swim